mward139/mward139.github.io/README.md

-# Michael Ward Github Page
+# Michael Ward GitHub Page
 - Hello and welcome to my page! 😄

 This site was built using [GitHub Pages](https://pages.github.com/).